Book a demo—

 Cafés & Restaurants

 IKEA Canada has the most outlets in Ontario (5), followed by Quebec and Alberta (3 each), British Columbia (2), and Manitoba and Nova Scotia (1 each).
-This distribution highlights key markets for IKEA's cafe and restaurant operations.
+This distribution indicates a stronger presence in Ontario and Quebec.